Lebanon Trail High School: Band

 In the 2019 UIL 5A State Marching Band Preliminary Competition, which was their first opportunity to advance to the State Competitions, the TrailBlazer Band received first overall in the Area Competition and therefore advanced to the State Finals that includes the top twelve bands from the preliminary competition.
 In the State Finals, the Trail Blazers received 8th overall out of 36 schools.
+The Trailblazer band in 2025 made first place at the Mckinney Marching Competition and then proceeded to make State, advancing to finals and making 4th out of 38 schools.